AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/engagement-canvas/settings-tab.md

    * Estimated people who will be affected
    * Estimated people who are blocked from emails
    * Estimated people who are in a wait step

+Permission sets and Errors in Settings tab:

+All existing permission sets will be applicable in the Settings tab.
+If the Edit button is grayed out it means you do not have permissions to perform edits and would need to reach out to your Marketo Admin.

+ADD DESCRIPTION ON CANCELLING SCHEDULED RUNS - CONFIRM WITH LOPA AFTER SHUTDOWN --> If a user does not have access to edit campaign settings, they will also not have access to cancel any scheduled runs.